aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 | SSE-C | Encryption with key included to request by user. |
 | SSE-KMS | Encryption with key registered to Key Management Service. |

+CSE encrypts and decrypts data by the user, and stores the encrypted data in ABCI cloud storage.
-CSE is available for ABCI Cloud Storage.
-However, ABCI doesn't offer Key Management Service (KMS), so users should be careful.
+CSE is available for ABCI cloud storage.

+However, ABCI doesn't offer Key Management Service (KMS), so CSE using encryption keys registered to KMS cannot be used.
 For detailed information, see [Protecting Data Using Client-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html).

 | CSE Type | Description |